NBeeCC/NIJI-EN-OSRP-GUIDE/OptiFine Guide.md

-# NIJISANJI EN Resource Pack Installation Guide

-There are 2 ways to install this pack for it to work properly.
-The first is an Optifine Install, which is a simple easy method for those new to modded Minecraft, and the second a Fabric Install for those who use other mods or don't like Optifine.
-We recommend using Optifine!
-Do note that for these guides, you will have to have installed a Vanilla or unmodded version of Minecraft matching the version you wish to use first before performing these steps, simply open up the Minecraft launcher, select a version and press "PLAY", once it loads you may quit out from the game and begin these steps.
+>[NOTE: for these guides, you will have to have installed a Vanilla or unmodded version of Minecraft matching the version you wish to use first before performing these steps, simply open up the Minecraft launcher, select a version and press "PLAY", once it loads you may quit out from the game and begin these steps.]

 # Optifine Installation (Easy)